Edge Computing for RIS

 • Reconfigurable Intelligent Surfaces

-RIS technology does not only bring the advantage of preventing signals from being blocked by obstacles, but it also has the potential to establish a secure network by simultaneously increasing the received signal power for the intended user and minimizing any information leakage to potential eavesdroppers; at the same time, tracking the position of the the target user ensures uninterrupted communications despite users moving around.
+Reconfigurable Intelligent Surfaces (RIS) technology does not only bring the advantage of preventing signals from being blocked by obstacles, but it also has the potential to establish a secure network by simultaneously increasing the received signal power for the intended user and minimizing any information leakage to potential eavesdroppers; at the same time, tracking the position of the the target user ensures uninterrupted communications despite users moving around.
 Furthermore, there are additional beamforming applications in which the incident signal is divided into multiple beams and redirected towards multiple users.
-For instance, the potential benefits that RIS could bring to multicast networks or IoT networks have been explored in the literature.
+For instance, the potential benefits that Reconfigurable Intelligent Surfaces (RIS) could bring to multicast networks or IoT networks have been explored in the literature.
 RIS applications are thus almost limitless.

 The number of elements is closely related to the resolution achieved in the target angle by the RIS device and depends on the number of phase shifts each cell can perform.
 The simplest cell is a binary cell, which allows two-phase shifts, 0 and 180, coded in a single bit.
-In any case, the availability of more phase-shift levels implies better resolution at the cost of higher complexity in the computational problem of RIS configuration.
+In any case, the availability of more phase-shift levels implies better resolution at the cost of higher complexity in the computational problem of Reconfigurable Intelligent Surfaces (RIS) configuration.

 • Why On The Edge